 Throughout a woman’s life, there are key times when dramatic hormonal changes occur, particularly at menarche, after pregnancy and childbirth, and at menopause.
 These times often mark major life transitions often with difficult mind/body shifts, but can also offer a “window” to influence health into the future.

-The two most common health issues common to men are decreased fertility and prostate problems.
+The two health issues most common to men are decreased fertility and prostate problems.
 Sperm issues are increasingly seen a major cause of infertility in the modern world.
 The American Society of Reproductive Medicine reports that male factor is responsible for about 1/3 of fertility problems in the U.S., female factor in another 1/3, and combined male and female issues are responsible for another 1/3.
 There is some very good research that has been done in support of the efficacy of Chinese medicine in the treatment of both fertility, prostate enlargement, and prostate cancer.

 Chinese herbs and acupuncture can be effectively used to enhance sperm quality in general, and especially useful when tests show issues with suboptimal sperm parameters such as motility and morphology.
 Treatment is best begun at least 3 months prior to trying to conceive, as it takes 75 to 90 days for sperm regeneration.